paulhenry46/Higgs_Discovery_Project/data/download_instructions.md

 source higgs_env/bin/activate

 pip install requirements.txt
+# Download and set up Root
+Root enable to read the .root files we will download.
+You can get  at [the ROOT homepage](https://root.cern/install/#download-a-pre-compiled-binary-distribution)

+In my case, because I use a debian based distribution and because i don't want to use snap, i choose to install from the binary method.
+If you do the same, don't forget to add `source /path/to/root/bin/thisroot.sh` at the end of `higgs_env/bin/activate` file we create above.

+You can check if it is installed and ready by running the `text.py` file.

 # Download Data
+## With HTTP
+This way is not advices, since you can experiment errors because CERN servers can produce timeout or gateway error.
 We will use the files provided by the CERN in [this record](https://opendata.cern.ch/record/12360) :
 - [SMHiggsToZZTo4L.root](https://opendata.cern.ch/record/12361/files/SMHiggsToZZTo4L.root)
 - [ZZTo4mu.root](https://opendata.cern.ch/record/12362/files/ZZTo4mu.root)